-In Exodus, chapter 20, verse 21 (which is verse 24 in some Bibles), Yahweh says: "For Me, you need only make an altar of earth."
+In Exodus, chapter 20, verse 21 (verse 24 in some Bibles), Yahweh says: "For Me, you need only make an altar of earth."
 He goes on to say that if you do make an altar out of stone, not to use cut stones because if you use a tool on it, you profane it.

-When Yeshua was sacrificed for us, where did his blood spill?
+When Yeshua died for us, where did his blood spill?
 Onto the Earth!
 The Earth was the altar!
 Yeshua's blood WAS sprinkled on the altar to make atonement for us!
-He was the final sin sacrifice who fulfilled the scripture that says the blood for atonement was to be sprinkled on the altar.
+He was the redeemer who fulfilled the scripture that says the blood for atonement was to be sprinkled on the altar.